ArtifactDB/gobbler/README.md

   Any symbolic link that targets a file in a whitelisted directory is treated as the file itself during upload and reindexing.
   This is useful for avoiding unnecessary copies from data archives.
   By default, no directories are whitelisted.
+- `-spoof` contains a path to a text file containing the spoofing permissions.
+  Each line should be formatted as `[spoofer]:[comma-separated list of users]`, where `spoofer` may perform requests on behalf of the listed users in supported endpoints.
+  Alternatively, a line may contain `[spoofer]:*` to indicate that `spoofer` is allowed to pretend to be any user.
+  Lines containing `[spoofer]:` without any users will be ignored.
+  By default, no spoofing is permitted.
 - `-probation` specifies the lifespan of probational versions in days, after which they will be automatically deleted.
   The default value of -1 will not perform any deletion.